hpc-dr/day1hpc.github.io/content/english/parallelcluster.md

 <div class="row">
 <div class="col">

 First, let's make sure you're comfortable that ParallelCluster is the right path for your AWS workloads.
-We also have 100% cloud-native offering known as [AWS Batch](/batch/).
+AWS also has a 100% cloud-native service called [AWS Batch](/batch/).
 Batch builds on many of the same AWS technologies as ParallelCluster, so it is also scalable, flexible, and adaptable to a wide number of use cases.

 We have an in-depth blog post that helps explain **[when to choose AWS Batch versus AWS ParallelCluster](https://aws.amazon.com/blogs/hpc/choosing-between-batch-or-parallelcluster-for-hpc/)**.
 Once you're read it over, feel free to keep exploring more resources below describing key features and configurations of ParallelCluster.
 * [Introducing AWS ParallelCluster 3](https://aws.amazon.com/blogs/hpc/introducing-aws-parallelcluster-3/)- This blog describes the features of ParallelCluster 3.
 * [ParallelCluster 3 - built by customers](https://youtu.be/a-99esKLcls) - In this Tech Short video (17m) the ParallelCluster product team talks about new features in version 3.
 * [PCluster Manager - A new GUI for building and managing clusters](https://youtu.be/Z1vlpJYb1KQ) - A video (20m) tour through the ParallelCluster web console.